jellehermsen/jel/README.md

 Jel
 ===

-Jel is Jelle Hermsen's editor.
+Jel is Jelle's editor.
 It's a VI-like editor, borrowing some features from Vim, and removing stuff that the author doesn't need.

-NB: This is still work in progress and not useable at the moment.
+NB: This is mostly exploratory programming at the moment and definitely not useable.

 Requirements
 ------------